YangJiaaaa/QR-in-China-Pre/README.md

 #### QR code
 1. large capacity of information(support all types of words)
 2. small space
-3. Strong adaptability to getting dirty and damaged
+3. strong adaptability to getting dirty and damaged

 ## Why is mobile payment hot only in China?